5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module04/README.md

 The above code will sort the list of integers.
 However, as a group discuss what would happen if you tried to sort a list of Book objects.

+If you tried to sort a list of book objects, if a Book doesn't implement comparable or have a compareTo method, there would be nothing to sort on.
+As it is written currently the books will be sorted by title.

 :fire: Task - Go ahead and write code that sorts the books.
 Since comparable is implemented, you can use code similar to the above to sort the books.
 You do not have to write your own sort.

 ## 👉🏽  Discussion

 Take a moment to discuss the various methods you wrote verse the stream functionality.
 What are the advantages and disadvantages of each?
 Can you think of other ways to test / apply the functionality.
 For example, maybe write a filter (see the first example) that filters the books that were published after 1950.
 Or write a filter that only takes odd numbers, but then adds (reduce) those odd numbers together.
 This last one combines the various methods you have learned so far, and you can 'chain' them together.
 We encourage you to work as a team to figure it out.

+Streams are emblematic of a functional programming paradigm, but it seems like they can still be implemented in an Object Oriented way to write cleaner, more concise code.
+I wrote several class methods that could take have as many lines of code using Streams.

 Do you have to be an expert in Streams?
 No, not at all!
 But it does help to know what to look for to better understand the tools you have for the situation!